carterVenne/HW9-README-genny/README.md

 # HW9-README-genny
-Simple README generator using command line prompts

 # My Experience

 # Description
-Forking your own version of this repo and installing dependency inquirer allows the user to generate a simple readme using prompts from the command line.
+Forking your own version of this repo and installing dependency inquirer allows the user to generate a simple readme using prompts from the command line in a coding terminal.

 # User Story
 AS A developer